palletorsson/cryptogam/sketchfab/tutorial/step_1/README.md

 - This tutorial explores how to make animation inside the 3d-models of the website sketchfab.com.

-- The sketchfab viewer api are used for the exploration.
+- The sketchfab viewer api are used for the exploration: https://sketchfab.com/developers/viewer

 ## Inital setup
 - The code is a webpage and runs in a webbrowser